nickbrandt/GitLab/doc/user/project/issue_board.md

 ### Enable or disable iteration lists in boards **(PREMIUM SELF)**

 NOTE:
-When disabling iteration lists in boards, you also need to disable the [new add list form](#enable-or-disable-new-add-list-form).

 The iteration list is under development but ready for production use.
 It is deployed behind a feature flag that is **enabled by default**.